the-programmers-hangout/website/src/content/site/bots.md

 **Description:** Skadi manages activity roles on the server.

-**Source:** This source isn't publically available.
+**Source:** This source isn't publicly available.
 We don't want people trying to game the system.

 ## Taboo